 In addition to the magical meeting, you get bragging rights on being a strong couple.
 I mean, who else can say their love has survived cultural differences, language barriers, and being continents apart?

 While these success stories are heart-warming, it is important that you appreciate that there is so much more to them than happily ever after.
 They take a lot more work than any other kind of relationship, including LDRs in the same country.

-If you are already in one or planning to find love abroad, here are a few bits of advice for international and LDR couples and how to make this challenge-ridden setup work.
+If you are already in one or planning to find love abroad, here are a few bits of advice for international couples and how to make this challenge-ridden setup work.

 International relationship love stories are really hard.
 International LDRs take the whole thing to another level with a whole new set of problems that you as a LDR couple have to work through.

 Here are four unique setbacks and how you can work through it together.

 The language barrier is usually the biggest of all the challenges when it comes to international long-distance relationships.

 If you happen to fall in love with someone who doesn’t speak the same language as you, then it’s guaranteed you will have problems with communication.
 Yes, there are online translators and apps that you could use, but it is not the same.

 The best thing to do here is to make an effort to learn each other’s languages.
 And in the meantime, you can use all the online resources available.

 You will have a lot of learning and adapting to do with international long-distance relationships.
 This includes everything from making yourself familiar with their traditions to getting to know their dating culture.
 All you have to do is have an open mind and be willing to compromise where you can.